 Coed, community-style hall that is home to 62 upperclassmen, as well as the Office of Student Affairs.
 This hall is truly the hub of campus life and provides opportunities for students to interact with helpful staff on a daily basis.
 This historic building is positioned on the College’s central Quad.
 Learn more information and about pricing for Derrick Hall.

 An all-male traditional-style hall that houses approximately 100 upperclassmen.
 This hall is located at the downtown corner of central campus, near the largest classrooms buildings and right on the Quad.
 Learn more information and about pricing for Kinard Hall.

 Suite-style residence hall home to 150 upperclassmen.
 Formerly a textile mill, this hall has beautiful hardwood floors, high ceilings, kitchenettes and plentiful living space.
 Learn more information and about pricing for Oakland Mill.

 An all-female, community-style hall that houses approximately 60 upperclassmen.
-This historical Hall is located on the Quad and adjacent to Wiles Chapel.
+This historic hall is the oldest building on campus, located on the Quad and adjacent to Wiles Chapel.
 Learn more information and about pricing for Smeltzer Hall.